-During Years Two and Three, professional development will focus upon the following:
+During Years Two and Three, the following should be considered based on the results of year one:

-- Continued professional development on using a standards based classroom - Enhancing the proficiency of the teachers in the use of data through additional professional learning opportunities
+- Continued professional development on using a standards-based classroom. - Enhancing the proficiency of the data team through additional professional learning opportunities, possible expansion of the team itself, and additional areas of responsibilities.